-Arch has undertaken a strategic, ESG-driven pivot towards global steel and metallurgical markets and away from domestic power and thermal markets over the past decade.
+Arch has undertaken a strategic, ESG-driven pivot towards global steel and metallurgical markets and away from domestic power and thermal markets over the past 12 years.

 As part of its strategic pivot, Arch is also transitioning towards underground mining, with its more limited environmental footprint and land usage, while systematically reducing surface mining activities.